Improved Binary Black Hole Search Discriminator from the Singular Value Decomposition of Non-Gaussian Noise Transients: Conclusion

-It must be noted that {\it prima facie} the computational cost of calculating the blip as well as tomte $\chi^{2}$ is higher than that of the power $\chi^{2}$ and sine-Gaussian $\chi^{2}$.
+It must be noted that {\it prima facie} the computational cost of calculating the SVD-based $\chi^{2}$ is higher than that of the power $\chi^{2}$ and sine-Gaussian $\chi^{2}$.
 This is because we must always subtract the triggered BBH template from the singular vectors, followed by the Gram-Schmidt orthogonalization.
 However, the computational cost can be reduced by precomputing and storing the final resultant vectors for the entire CBC bank~\cite{Joshi:2020eds, Choudhary:2022nvs}.
-This and other investigations for improving the efficiency of computing the blip and tomte $\chi^{2}$ may be pursued elsewhere.
+This and other investigations for improving the efficiency of computing the SVD-based $\chi^{2}$ may be pursued elsewhere.

 \ack{}

 The authors thank Yu-Chiung Lin for carefully reviewing the manuscript and providing several useful suggestions.
 This work utilized the LDG cluster, Sarathi, at IUCAA for computational purposes.
 T.G. acknowledges the support from JSPS Grant-in-Aid for Transformative Research Areas (A) No. 23H04893.
 S.B. acknowledges support from the NSF under Grant PHY-2309352.